How to Be a Mobile-First Company?

 It’s no secret that some of the major tech companies, including Google and Facebook, switched to a mobile-first model several years ago.
 As for the latter, mobile currently accounts for 84 percent (about $7.2 billion) of the company’s total revenue.

 Leading global retailers have come to prioritize the mobile-first approach as an essential part of their digital transformation initiatives.
 Among them are Domino’s Pizza, Starbucks, Walmart, and Target.
-(You can learn more about their digital transformation strategies from our recent article – Digital Transformation Stories: How Starbucks, Walmart and Sephora Revolutionize Retail Industry.)
+(You can learn more about their digital transformation strategies from our recent article – Digital Transformation in Retail: How Starbucks, IKEA, Walmart, and Sephora Revolutionize Industry.)

 There are dozens of success stories about a varied cast of mobile-first companies: from Snapchat to Uber, Spotify, Tinder, Robinhood, and Monzo.
 The latter became one of the most promising fintech startups to watch, scoring over $45 million in funding.